Skip to contents

 expand

-If TRUE, the default, adds a small expansion factor the the limits to prevent overlap between data and axes.
+If TRUE, the default, adds a small expansion factor to the limits to prevent overlap between data and axes.
 If FALSE, limits are taken directly from the scale.

 direction